Dear readers of ADxS.org, please forgive the disruption.

 1.6.
 Attachment styles and ADHD

-• More direct
+• More directive

 • Less rewarding

-• Tendency to interrupt the actions of the child
+• Tendency to interrupt the child’s actions

 • Rigid boundaries in family interactions